brijeshkumaryadav16/reactusekit/ROADMAP.md

 - [x] Build CLI with `init` command
 - [x] Interactive flow for hooks/utils selection
 - [x] Complete all planned hooks
-- [x] Complete all planned utilities
+- [x] Complete all planned utils
+- [ ] Create a working example of each hooks and utils for testing

 ### Hooks